Kaia Gerber Wears Nothing But Thigh-High Boots In Steamy Post Celebrating Her 19th Birthday

 “HAPPY BIRTHDAY YOU GORGEOUS VIRGO GODDESS!!!!!!!!!!” another follower wrote, adding a long series of yellow heart emoji.

-A number of Gerber’s modeling friends joined in sharing their support on her big day, including Karlie Kloss who left a heartfelt message to her pal.
+A number of Gerber’s famous modeling friends joined in sharing their support on her big day, including Karlie Kloss, who left a heartfelt message to her pal.

 “Happy happy birthday baby K You are such a light in this world and I am so SO proud of you!
 Your energy, brains, beauty and enormous heart are cherished by everyone who is lucky enough to know you.
-Here’s to another trip around the sun @kaiagerber????,” Kloss wrote.
+Here’s to another trip around the sun @kaiagerber????”
+Kloss wrote.

-The popularity of the picture and the breadth of the messages showed his quickly Gerber ascended to the top of the modeling world in just her first 18 years.
+The popularity of the picture and the breadth of the messages showed how quickly Gerber ascended to the top of the modeling world despite her young age.

-The steamy snap also attracted some attention beyond the social media, attracting a write-up from People magazine.
-As that report noted, the snap that she shared was from a high-fashion editorial shot that was featured in the September issue of Vogue Japan.
+The steamy update also grabbed some attention beyond the social media landscape, attracting a write-up from People magazine.
+As that report noted, the image that she shared was from a high-fashion editorial shoot that was featured in the September issue of Vogue Japan.
 The black-and-white snap gave an artistic feel that matched up well with Gerber’s modeling resume, which has included a number of high-end brands.

-As The Inquisitr reported, Gerber has been in a sharing mood on her big day.
-Earlier in the day, Gerber took to her Instagram stories to share a picture of herself snuggling and sharing a kiss with close friend Heather Sage Blair, part of a series of photos from the festivities that day.
-That one attracted some viral attention as well, racking up more than 9,000 likes and plenty of comments hoping that she enjoys the final year.
+As The Inquisitr reported, Gerber has been in a sharing mood in honor of her big day.
+Earlier in the day, Gerber took to her Instagram stories to share a picture of herself snuggling and sharing a kiss with close friend Heather Sage Blair — this was part of a series of photos from the festivities that day.
+That one attracted some attention as well, racking up more than 9,000 likes and plenty of comments hoping that she enjoys the final year of being a teenager.